philipsagala/frontend-web-take-home-test/README.md

 ![enter image description here](https://i.ibb.co/ZdRsmkb/Screen-Shot-2020-12-11-at-01-01-23.png)

 ## Constraints and Requirement
-- Total Saldo cannot be more than 15, you can set the saldo's as dynamic parameter
+- Saldo is not bank balance is more like quota we can set for trading.
+Total saldo cannot be more than 15, you can set saldo as dynamic parameter.
 - You cannot set the SELL order if there is no BUY action on the summary
 - The SELL amount cannot be more than BUY amount that already placed on the summary
 - To calculate the profit is very simple, just add up the all amount SELL and then subtract with the all amount BUY